 Basic pilot airmanship and plain common sense are one of the most important factors here and these should be emphasised upon during initial and recurrent pilot training.

-Especially when the going get tough during night flights, turbulent or bad weather and other challenges for the pilot.
+Especially when the going gets tough during night flights, turbulent or bad weather and other challenges for the pilot.

-The interrelating aviation events we encounter are between people involved (cockpit crew), the aircraft, flight environment and these all occur over time.
-We can divide them into five parts:
+The interrelating aviation events we encounter are between people involved (cockpit crew), the aircraft, flight environment and these all occur during a certain period of time.
+It is possible to divide them into five sections:

 - Pilot - The pilot makes continuous decisions about his/her own competence and general feeling (health or fatigue).